The problem with traditional interpretation

 How live AI translation actually works

-Live AI translation runs in three stages: speech recognition converts the pastor's voice to text in near-real time; a neural translation engine converts that text into the target language; and the translated text appears on each attendee's phone, updated every few seconds as the pastor speaks.
-The whole chain runs in the cloud — there's nothing to install on attendees' devices.
+Live AI translation runs in three stages: speech recognition converts the pastor's voice to text; a translation engine converts that text into the target language; and translated lines appear on each attendee's phone.
+Delivery time varies with the audio, connection, and providers.
+There is nothing to install on attendee devices.

 - No special hardware required — connects to your existing sound desk